What to watch for when the Seahawks play the Falcons, plus Adam Jude’s prediction

 29-7

-With Russell Wilson as their QB, the Seahawks have a 29-7 record following an in-season loss.
+With Russell Wilson as their QB, the Seahawks have a 29-7 record after a loss.
 That’s the best record by a QB since the 1970 merger.

 THE FINAL WORD